Pathfinder (periodicals): Pathfinder Adventure Path

 with supplementary articles to fill out each 96-page issue.
 It is under the editorial supervision of James Jacobs, formerly editor-in-chief of Dungeon.
 "The Pathfinder's Journal" was a short (6-8 page) fiction section that appeared in early issues.

 Paizo has published a number of adventure paths, including "Rise of the Runelords", "Curse of the Crimson Throne", "Second Darkness", and "Legacy of Fire".
 The "Council of Thieves" Adventure Path is the first to use the rules of the Pathfinder Roleplaying Game.
 Beginning with the 145th issue released in August 2019, the start of the Age of Ashes Adventure Path, the series transitioned to the second edition of the Pathfinder RPG rules.
-Beginning with the release of issue 163 in January 2021, Adventure Path began alternating between smaller, three-issue arcs that covered specific character level brackets and the by-then more typical six-issue arcs intended to cover a full adventuring career.
+Beginning with the release of issue 163 in January 2021, Adventure Path began alternating between smaller, three-issue arcs that covered specific character level brackets and six-issue arcs intended to cover a full adventuring career.